lauterbach-mirror/polarfire_trace/readme.md

 This repository contains resources to implement off-chip trace of the hard RISC-V cores of a PolarFire® SoC with Lauterbach tools.

-Trace can be exported using parallel trace (4, 8, 16 or 32 bit) 16-bit parallel with a PowerTrace 2/3 with an AutoFocus-II preprocessor.
+Trace can be exported using parallel trace (4, 8, or 16 data lines) with a PowerTrace 2/3 with an AutoFocus-II preprocessor.
 Alternatively, serial trace can be used with a PowerTrace Serial.
 Suggested serial configurations are one lane at 10 Gbit/s or two lanes at 5 GBit/s.
 Each configuration is as fast as a 16-bit parallel trace.